-Table 62 Network Setting > NAT > Port Forwarding: Add or Edit
+Table 50 Network Setting > NAT > Port Forwarding: Add or Edit

 LABEL DESCRIPTION Active Click to turn the port forwarding rule on or off.
-Service Name Select a service to forward or select User Defined and enter a name in the field to the right.
-WAN Interface Select the WAN interface for which to configure NAT port forwarding rules.
+Service Name Enter a name for the service to forward.
+You can use up to 256 printable characters except ["], ['], [$^$], [$^$ WAN Interface Select the WAN interface for which to configure NAT port forwarding rules.

-Table 62 Network Setting > NAT > Port Forwarding: Add or Edit (continued)
+Table 50 Network Setting > NAT > Port Forwarding: Add or Edit (continued)

 LABEL DESCRIPTION Start Port Configure this for a user-defined entry.
 Enter the original destination port for the packets.
 To forward only one port, enter the port number again in the End Port field.
 To forward a series of ports, enter the start port number here and the end port number in the End Port field.
 End Port Configure this for a user-defined entry.
 Enter the last port of the original destination port range.
 To forward only one port, enter the port number in the Start Port field above and then enter it again in this field.
 To forward a series of ports, enter the last port number in a series that begins with the port number in the Start Port field above.
 Translation Start Port Configure this for a user-defined entry.
 This shows the port number to which you want the Zyxel Device to translate the incoming port.
 For a range of ports, enter the first number of the range to which you want the incoming ports translated.
 Translation End Port Configure this for a user-defined entry.
 This shows the last port of the translated port range.
 Server IP Address Enter the inside IP address of the virtual server here.
-Configure Originating IP Click the Enable check box to enter the originating IP in the next field.
-Originating IP Enter the originating IP address here.
+Configure Originating IP Click the Enable check box to enter the source IP in the next field.
+Originating IP Enter the source IP address here.
 Protocol Select the protocol supported by this virtual server.
 Choices are TCP, UDP, or TCP/UDP.
 OK Click this to save your changes.
 Cancel Click this to exit this screen without saving.

-12.3 Port Triggering
+11.3 Port Triggering